On the different types of global and local conservation laws for partial differential equations in three spatial dimensions: review and recent developments: Global and local conservation laws

 A global surface-flux conservation law \eqref{3Dglobalsurfconslaw} that holds for all regular surfaces $\S\subset \pdedom$ has a formulation as a local vector continuity equation.
 First, the surface boundary integral \eqref{3Dsurfflux} can be converted into a surface integral via Stokes' theorem, $\oint_{\p\S} \surfX\cdot \ds = \int_{\S} (\Curl\surfX)\cdot\dS$.
 Then, this integral can be combined with the surface flux integral \eqref{3DsurfC} to get $\int_{\S} (D_t\surfT+ \Curl \surfX)\cdot \dS =0$.
 This relation will hold for an arbitrary regular surface $\S\subset\pdedom$ if and only if $\surfT[\depvars]$ and $\surfX[\depvars]$ satisfy the local continuity equation

 holding for all solutions $\depvars(t,\vec{x})$ of the given PDE system.
 We will refer to this type of vector continuity equation as a \emph{local surface-flux conservation law}.

-Physical examples of surface-flux conservation laws include (cf. Section~\ref{sec:ex:surfCLs}): \begin{itemize}\itemsep=0pt \item vorticity transport in ideal fluid flow; \item magnetic induction (Faraday's law) in electromagnetism and MHD; \item electric displacement current in electromagnetism with a static or vanishing charge distribution. \end{itemize} Surface-flux conservation laws also arise in the triviality analysis of global volumetric conservation laws, as shown in Section~\ref{sec:3D:triv-equiv:volCL}.
+Physical examples of surface-flux conservation laws include (cf. Section~\ref{sec:ex:surfCLs}): \begin{itemize}\itemsep=0pt \item vorticity transport in ideal fluid flow; \item magnetic induction (Faraday's law) in electromagnetism and MHD; \item generalized vorticity in electron MHD; \item electric displacement current in electromagnetism with a static or vanishing charge distribution. \end{itemize} Surface-flux conservation laws also arise in the triviality analysis of global volumetric conservation laws, as shown in Section~\ref{sec:3D:triv-equiv:volCL}.